ZachSkiba/Robot/Overall_Project/UBUNTUvsWINDOWS.md

 Windows-only = fine for coding and light simulation, but not reliable for hardware communication, Gazebo simulation, or real-time PID loops.

 ✅ If you want professional, reproducible robotics setup, Ubuntu is the safest bet.

+es — that’s actually a very practical approach.
+You can start with a virtual setup for all your development and simulations, then switch to a proper dual-boot Ubuntu installation later for hardware bring-up.
+Here’s how to plan it:

+Phase 1 — Start on a Virtual System

+Setup:

+Install Ubuntu 22.04 LTS inside a VM (VirtualBox or VMware) on your Windows machine.

+Install Python, ROS2, Gazebo (Fortress/Classic if needed), PlatformIO, Docker inside the VM.

+Use this for:

+Writing and testing Python scripts for motion planning.

+Running MATLAB → Python simulations.

+Building and debugging ROS2 nodes.

+Simulating the 6‑DOF arm in Gazebo (expect slower 3D rendering).

+No hardware needed yet — everything is software-only.

+Advantages:

+No risk to your Windows system.

+Both partners can use the same VM image to ensure identical environments.

+You can push/pull code using Git safely.

+Phase 2 — Switch to Dual-Boot Ubuntu

+When to switch:

+Once you have real hardware: Teensy 4.1, encoders, motors, and drivers.

+Once you need full-speed Gazebo, or need real-time MCU communication.

+What changes:

+Move all your VM setup scripts/configs to native Ubuntu.

+Verify USB access and PlatformIO can flash the Teensy.

+Full GPU access → smooth Gazebo simulation.

+ROS2 nodes can now communicate deterministically with the MCU.

+Transition tips:

+Keep your VM as a backup — you can always test scripts there before running on real hardware.

+Use Git to migrate all code, configs, and URDFs.

+Reinstall Docker and VS Code extensions in native Ubuntu — container configs usually transfer with minor changes.

+Keep the Python venv or recreate it with the same versions to ensure consistency.

+✅ Bottom Line

+Start in a VM now — low-risk, fast start, both partners can code and simulate.

+Switch to dual-boot when you want full Gazebo performance or to connect and control the actual arm.

+This workflow lets you develop 80% of the software stack before hardware arrives, so the hardware bring-up is just verification and tuning.

+If you want, I can create a step-by-step plan for your exact workflow, showing:

+What to do in the VM.

+What to migrate for dual-boot.

+How to ensure ROS2 + Gazebo + PlatformIO + MATLAB + Docker all work seamlessly.